element-hq/element-x-android/CONTRIBUTING.md

 - If you want to fix an issue in other languages, or add a missing translation, or even add a new language, please go to [https://localazy.com/p/element](https://localazy.com/p/element).

 More information can be found [in this README.md](./tools/localazy/README.md).

+Once a language is sufficiently translated, it will be added to the app.
+The core team will decide when a language is sufficiently translated.

+### Element X Android Gallery

+Once added to Localazy, translations can be checked screen per screen using our tool Element X Android Gallery, available at https://element-hq.github.io/element-x-android/.

+Localazy syncs occur every Monday and the screenshots on this page are generated every Tuesday, so you'll have to wait to see your change appearing on Element X Android Gallery.

 ## I want to submit a PR to fix an issue